binli/gnome-shell-extension-mutt/README.md

 gnome-extension-mutt
 =====================

-Show new mail in gnome-shell when you are using mutt.
+Show new mail in gnome-shell when you are using [mutt].

 ![Screenshot with new mails][screenshot]
 ![Screenshot without new mails][screenshot-nomails]